artsy/artsy.github.io/_posts/2020-01-03-graphql-custom-directives.markdown

 [advised by the spec](https://graphql.github.io/graphql-spec/draft/#sec-Errors), and so is found in most GraphQL implementations.

-Given that you likely have a query like this backing up a product page, here are some questions about possible error handling behavior that immediately arise:
+Given that this query likely backs a product page, some questions about possible error handling behavior that immediately arise:

 - If there are multiple fields erroring, which error (if any) is reported to the user?